Let 4CED Help You Expand or Relocate Your Business in San Juan County!

 Outdoor Recreation/Tourism

-Wide open landscapes, a perfect climate and plentiful water resources provide the perfect setting for outdoor recreation and the corresponding industries in San Juan County.
-Area leadership has come together to help entrepreneurs make their outdoor business ideas a reality.
-4CED is a partner along with the City, County, Convention and Visitors Bureau, San Juan College and local industry groups in a program called the Outdoor Recreation Initiative.
-ORII was formed in 2018 to build a flourishing outdoor recreation economy.
-By focusing on the Region’s outdoor recreation amenities and attracting related businesses and industries, ORII is designed to enhance outdoor experiences and provide an extensive support system that guides, outfitters and gear manufacturers can use to increase the success.
+Wide open landscapes, a perfect climate and plentiful water resources provide the perfect setting for outdoor recreation and industries in San Juan County.
+4CED is a partner along with the City of Farmington, San Juan County, the Farmington Convention and Visitors Bureau, San Juan College and local industry groups in a program called the Outdoor Recreation Initiative (ORII), formed in 2018 to build a flourishing outdoor recreation economy.
+ORII is designed to enhance outdoor experiences and provides an extensive support system that guides, outfitters and gear manufacturers can use to increase the success.

 Clean Hydrogen and Petrochemical Manufacturing

-With major oil and gas discoveries in the San Juan Basin in the 1920’s, oil and natural gas have been primary economic driving forces in San Juan County.
+Oil and natural gas have been primary economic driving forces in San Juan County since the 1920s.
 Abundant natural gas reserves and interstate pipelines are why San Juan County is one of the nation’s leading natural gas production areas.
-When combined with an area workforce that has expertise and state-of-the-art training in the energy resource industries at the San Juan College School of Energy, San Juan County is a natural location for clean hydrogen and petrochemical manufacturers.
+Combined with a skilled area workforce supported by state-of-the-art workforce training at the San Juan College School of Energy, San Juan County is a natural location for clean hydrogen and petrochemical manufacturers.

 Manufacturing

-Many factors combine to position San Juan County as a potential prime location for general manufacturing companies.
-Significant efforts are underway to promote the development and attraction of manufacturing businesses with special emphasis on outdoor recreation, petrochemicals and agriculture.
+Many factors combine to position San Juan County as a potential prime location for general manufacturing companies, with special emphasis on outdoor recreation, petrochemicals, metal fabrication and agriculture.

-San Juan County’s largest manufacturing employer is Raytheon Missile Systems with 480 employees.
-Located on the Navajo Nation, the facility includes manufacturing operations and storage of missile programs such as the Tomahawk cruise missile, Javelin weapon system, and Advanced Medium-Range Air-to-Air Missile.
+One of San Juan County’s largest manufacturing employers, Raytheon Missile Systems, is located on the Navajo Nation, with manufacturing operations and storage of missile programs such as the Tomahawk cruise missile, Javelin weapon system, and Advanced Medium-Range Air-to-Air Missile.
 Farmington’s Animas Area has a history of current heavy industrial warehousing and manufacturing and is a prime target for a light manufacturing hub of outdoor recreational goods and creative industries.

 Retirement

-San Juan County is quickly becoming known as an attractive retirement destination.
-With four distinct seasons but mild winters, retirees can enjoy numerous year-round outdoor activities to maintain an active lifestyle.
-This is reflected in the growth of the county’s over-60 population reaching 20% in 2018.
+San Juan County is quickly becoming an attractive retirement destination.
+With four distinct seasons but mild winters, retirees enjoy year-round outdoor activities to maintain an active lifestyle.

-The associated need for businesses to serve this growing population is rising as well.
-Healthcare tops the list, with the San Juan Regional Medical Center (SJRMC) among the top hospitals in the nation in delivering treatment for heart disease and stroke patients.
+The influx of retirees drives a need for businesses to serve them.
+Healthcare tops the list, with the San Juan Regional Medical Center (SJRMC) among the nation’s top hospitals for heart disease and stroke patients.
 SJRMC is a Certified Primary Stroke Center and has a Heart Center that is a recipient of the American Heart Association’s Lifeline Gold Achievement Award.

 Agriculture

-Water, climate and soil are perfect for growing crops like apples, alfalfa and potatoes in the valleys of the San Juan, Animas and La Plata rivers.
-It’s not hard to understand why the early pioneers named the new town of Farmington.
+Water, climate and soil are perfect for growing crops like apples, alfalfa and potatoes in the valleys of the San Juan, Animas, and La Plata rivers and make agriculture big business in San Juan County.
+Navajo Agricultural Products Industry on the Navajo Nation, is one of the world’s largest irrigated farms.